skip to main content

 1. HCPSS employees will use effective classroom management strategies followed by a continuum of positive behavior interventions, strategies, and supports to increase or decrease targeted student behavior.

-2. Students, parents, and school employees may at any time request a meeting to consider the need to:
+2. Students, parents, and HCPSS employees working directly with students may at any time request a meeting to consider the need to:

 1. Conduct a Functional Behavior Assessment (FBA).

-2. Develop, review, or revise a student’s Behavior Intervention Plan (BIP).
+2. Develop, review, or revise a student’s Section 504 Plan, Individualized Education Program (IEP), or Behavior Intervention Plan (BIP).

-1. Only trained school employees may use exclusion after a continuum of positive, less restrictive or alternative approaches have been considered, and either attempted or determined to be ineffective or inappropriate for the maintenance of a safe, positive learning environment.
+1. Only trained HCPSS employees may use exclusion after a continuum of positive, less restrictive, or alternative approaches have been considered, and either attempted or determined to be ineffective or inappropriate for the maintenance of a safe, positive learning environment.

-3. Trained school employees may use exclusion to address a student’s behavior if the student’s behavior unreasonably interferes with the student’s learning or the learning of others.
+3. Trained HCPSS employees may use exclusion to address a student’s behavior if the student’s behavior unreasonably interferes with the student’s learning or the learning of others.

 1. Physical restraint is necessary to protect the student or another individual from imminent serious physical harm; and